• Skip to primary navigation

 Intervention programs discourage the implementation of such disciplinary actions because, according to the research done while developing these programs, these actions do more harm than good in a child’s overall performance in the academe.

-Instead, intervention programs put focus on more restorative processes.
-These processes are designed to strengthen a student’s relationship with the school instead of harm it.
 Students are given the opportunity to learn from the infractions they commit instead of having to be continually punished for them without explanation – being understanding and empathetic towards students is the best way to teach them to be understanding and empathetic as well.

 On the parents’ side, it’s much better to hear about their children developing a sense of empathy than to hear about them being subjected to disciplinary actions.